 |

-There was a little excitement to the drive home, when the car went into the ditch, snow got packed into the rims and made them unbalanced (the car bounced).
+There was a little excitement to the drive home, when the car went into the ditch, snow got packed into the rims and made the wheels unbalanced (the car bounced).
 We used the ice scraper to get much of the snow out and smooth out the ride.

 Race Stats